This is a new Blogger I started following recently.

 There is a reason and season for everything.
 Keeping our eyes and ears open will allow us to see, even if we don’t feel ready.
 When we least expect it God will reveal something that will make us pause and study our path.
 We are ready.

 There are normally signs along the way.
 It’s easy to miss the small details, but if we take notice, we can watch them accumulate.
 Choosing to ignore the signs prolongs the inevitable.
 There is less pain in letting go of something, or someone that is already long gone.

 Listen to your heart, but take your brain with you.

 The way we were raised has a lot to do with our beliefs, especially about ourselves.
 I have friends that are in miserable marriages because they were raised to fight for the marriage.
 My parents stayed married until all the kids were out of the house and then they got a divorce.
 I chose to break that cycle and let go of what was gone.

-I don’t have to believe everything I was taught growing up.
-Part of the Letting Go process is, laying everything out on a table, picking and choosing what I wanted to keep to move forward in life.
-If it was true, good and adds value I kept it.
-The things that were not true and didn’t add to my life were thrown away.
-Out with the old way and in with the new.
-Be true to you and build yourself a new life that is beautiful.
+I don’t have to utilize everything I was taught growing up.
+I’m grateful to have choices.
+Part of the Letting Go process is laying everything out on a table, picking and choosing what I want to keep to move forward in life.
+If it’s good and adds value I kept it and build upon that.
+My parents instilled a solid foundation to build a life that is beautiful.

 We met in the kitchen, staring at one another with that wide-eyed look of, “What do we do?”

 It had been eight years since I had heard that noise requiring attention.
 It was almost 4 am, and this had been going on for a little while.
 The high-pitched cry, squeal and whining noise coming from the next room, had woken us up, and it was time for action.
 Not sure what type, we were going to have to dive in and start marking things off the list until happiness resumed.